 Snowflake MCS/EHS community

 A few people progress to the more severe versions and have to make major lifestyle changes; sometimes they have to leave their homes and move to a less polluted area.
 As socializing with people using fragrances, pesticides, toxic laundry products and wireless gadgets is very difficult, people with severe environmental illness (EI) are often forced to live in isolation.
 In response, communities have been created in the Southwest United States and elsewhere.
 The Snowflake community was started in 1988 and is one of the oldest in the world.
-The picture above shows seven of the Snowflake EI houses.
+The picture above shows seven of the Snowflake EI houses on adjacent lots.